freedomlayer/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Global consensus is a core idea powering blockchain based digital currencies:
 All the participants in a blockchain network try to maintain together a single view of the current state of balances for all users.
-Blockchain based currencies usually use proof of work as a technology to acheive consensus: the ledger that took the most effort to create is chosen as the global truth.
+Blockchain based currencies usually use proof of work as a technology to achieve consensus: the ledger that took the most effort to create is chosen as the global truth.

 .. figure:: images/longest_chain_rule.png